clemson-cal/sailfish/tutorial/03-configuration.md

     forcing: Forcing = None
 ```

-Several of these items refer to configuration sub-classes, for example `Driver`, `Physics`, and `Strategy` are classes you can also find in the `config` module.
-You can figure out everything about the possible code configurations by reading the contents of this module should.
+Several of these items refer to configuration sub-classes, for example `Driver`, `Physics`, and `Strategy`.
+These are classes you can also find in the `config` module.
+You can figure out everything about the possible code configurations by reading the source code of that module.

 Configuration data you supply through JSON files, presets, checkpoints, or command line flags, is first packed into a Python dictionary, and then converted to a `Sailfish` struct and validated.
 The mapping of a Python dictionary to the `Sailfish` class is pretty self-explanatory.
 Be aware that it is allowable to use either dot-syntax in the dictionary keys, or nested dictionaries.
 The following two JSON configuration files are equivalent.